IrisRizos/SexCy_lifestage_protistID/README.md

 The radiolarian life stages studied here are:

+* Vegetative: stage at which the cell feeds and arrives at maturity for reproduction The vegetative Acantharian cells studied are used as references (negative control) compared to sexual cycle life stages and include 2 non-symbiotic vegetative cells and 2 photosymbiotic vegetative cells

 * Swarmer: hypothetical gamete stage
-The expression of gamete reference genes is investigated among 4 single-cell swarmer transcriptomes of 3 acantharian and 1 collodarian species.
+The expression of gamete reference genes is investigated among 3 single-cell swarmer transcriptomes of 3 Acantharia.
+One foraminiferan swarmer transcriptome is included as sexual cycle reference (positive control).

-* Meiosis: stage before swarmer release, morphologically identifiable by a change of color, size, shape and granulosity of the cell
+* Meiosis: stage before swarmer release, morphologically identifiable by a change of color, size, shape of the cell and cytoplasm texture

 Two types of meiosis stages are supposed to apply to Radiolaria according to the modality of swarmer release: